 - hypointense relative to liver

 - central intrinsic hyperintensity may be present due to haemorrhage

 T1 C+ (Gad)

 Treatment and prognosis

-Unfortunately it is difficult to exclude malignancy based on imaging or even biopsy, and as such some authors recommend all suspected adrenal haemangiomas to be excised, which is curative.
-Others recommend only excising large or symptomatic tumours, or those with imaging features which raise the possibility of malignancy 1,3,6.
+Unfortunately, it is difficult to exclude malignancy based on imaging or even biopsy, and as such some authors recommend all suspected adrenal haemangiomas to be excised, which is curative.
+Others recommend excision of only large or symptomatic tumours or those with imaging features which raise the possibility of malignancy 1,3,6.

 Excision may either be a traditional open adrenalectomy or laparoscopic adrenalectomy.

 Essentially the differential is that of any solid adrenal lesions, including: